-- C. and in the required scope of the disclosure (as alleged), events and developments which affected the value of Regenera.
+- B. On May 25, 2020, a motion was filed with the District Court of Tel Aviv-Yafo to approve a class action against the Company and its directors and officers, in which the petitioner's main assertion is that the Company allegedly breached its obligation to report to the public, by the required date and in the required scope of the disclosure (as alleged), events and developments which affected the value of Regenera.
 The Company rejects the assertions in the motion, and emphasizes that its reports are submitted in accordance with the law.
 In October 2020 the Company filed a response to the motion in accordance with the provisions of the law.
 In January 2021, a preliminary hearing regarding the motion was held in court, and on March 8, 2021, the Court decided to appoint an export to determine the class and the damage.
-In consideration of the very preliminary stage of the proceedings, it is not currently possible to estimate the chances of the motion to approve.
-In light of the above, a provision in respect of the motion was not included in the Company's financial statements. - D. On December 8, 2020, a third party with whom Canndoc is engaged in a medical cannabis growing agreement (hereinafter: the "Plaintiff" and the "Agreement", respectively) filed with the Magistrate's Court of Kfar Sabba a summary procedure claim in the amount of NIS 2,271,310, in which it was alleged that Canndoc had breached the agreement, with the main assertion being that Canndoc had not paid for the agricultural produce which the plaintiff had grown on its behalf.
+The expert opinion was submitted and after an investigation and discussion with the expert, the parties agreed that the petitioner will withdraw the motion.
+On December 2, 2022, the Tel Aviv District Court approved a consent motion to withdraw the Lawsuit, without any payment to the plaintiff from the Company. - C. On December 8, 2020, a third party with whom Canndoc is engaged in a medical cannabis growing agreement (hereinafter: the "Plaintiff" and the "Agreement", respectively) filed with the Magistrate's Court of Kfar Sabba a summary procedure claim in the amount of NIS 2,271,310, in which it was alleged that Canndoc had breached the agreement, with the main assertion being that Canndoc had not paid for the agricultural produce which the plaintiff had grown on its behalf.
 On January 25, 2021, Canndoc filed a motion for leave to defend against the claim, in which it rejected the assertions and emphasized that it had not breached the agreement, and that, inter alia, the agricultural produce did not meet the Company's requirements, as determined in the agreement.
 The Court set a date for the hearing regarding the motion for leave to defend on July 1, 2021.
+After a mediation process between the parties was unsuccessful, the first pre-trial was held on March 21, 2022.
+On December 8, 2022, the parties agreed to mediation process.
+On February 26, 2023 a mediation meeting took place and no agreements were reached.
+An evidence hearing was scheduled for March 29, 2023.
 In light of the preliminary stage of the proceedings, it is not possible to estimate the claim's chances at this stage.